Marco-Winzker/Spiking_NN_RGB_FPGA/README.md

 FPGA Design of a Spiking Neural Network

 This project presents design and FPGA implementation of a spiking neural network (SNN).
-It is based on praject NN_RGB_FPGA and both implementations can be compared to understand the concept of an SNN.
+It is based on project NN_RGB_FPGA and both implementations can be compared to understand the concept of an SNN.
 Video lectures explain training of the network and VHDL implementation.
 Real FPGA hardware is available as a remote lab.

 The application is color detection in video signals.
 The code is intended as an educational example.